nvitya/hps_fpga/README.md

 There should be some address range reserved in the 4G space where you can map your own FPGA registers.
 Yes this is how it works.

 ## ALTERA SOC Memory Map
-This can be found at the Chapter 2-18 of Cyclone V HPS Reference Manual
+This can be found at the Chapter 2-18 of Cyclone V HPS Reference Manual:
 ```
 0000_0000: BOOT / SDRAM (3 GB)
 C000_0000: FPGA Slaves (960 MB)